 It’s down to the final four teams.
 Out of a record number of applicants, five student entrepreneurs — seated on four teams — have made it to the final round of the 2019 Pitch contest.
 They will present their innovative business ideas to a panel of experts on Thursday, March 7 in the Vandervort Room of the Scandling Campus Center.
 The winning pitch takes home a $10,000 prize.
+The competition will be live streamed.

 “I think this year’s contest is an indicator that HWS students are really engaged with the entrepreneurial opportunities on campus — the Entrepreneurial Studies minor, the programs at the Centennial Center and the new Bozzuto Center for Entrepreneurship.
 The proposals we saw were of excellent quality and we are eager to see how these finalists transfer that writing into their next assignment: a pitch presentation,” says Director of the Centennial Center Amy Forbes who oversees the competition.
 “March 7 should be a great event — a full display of entrepreneurial ingenuity and liberal arts learning.”